 - 1. Describe the chapter's candidate education program. - 2.
-How are LEAD Phase I online and facilitated sessions used by the chapter in the candidate education program?
+How are LEAD Phase I sessions used by the chapter in the candidate education program?
 Indicate number of sessions completed and number of sessions using a guest facilitator. - 3.
 What are the expected outcomes of the chapter's candidate education program (e.g. requirements for initiation; knowledge, skills, and experiences the candidates will acquire during candidacy)?
 In other words, by the end of the candidate period, the candidate class and/or each candidate will have... - 4.
+How does the chapter encourage candidates to participate in virtual chapter operations (e.g. chapter meetings, virtual brotherhood events)? - 5.
+Describe the chapter's efforts to host virtual meetings/activities attended by both candidates and initiates.
+How frequently did these occur, what percentage of chapter members (candidates and initiates) attended? - 6.
 How does the chapter reinforce the messages communicated through recruitment?
-Indicate how members serve as role models of the mission and values of Sigma Nu. - 5.
-How are candidates exposed to community service activities during their candidate period?
-Indicate the methods utilized for follow-up and reflection on the importance of these activities to the candidate education program and membership in Sigma Nu. - 6.
+Indicate how members serve as role models of the mission and values of Sigma Nu. - 7.
+How are candidates exposed to community service activities during their candidate period (indicate completion of a group service project or expectations for candidates to conduct service individually)?
+Indicate methods utilized for follow-up and reflection on the importance of these activities to the candidate education program and membership in Sigma Nu. - 8.
 How does the chapter utilize the IFC and college/university to assist in candidate development?
 Do candidates attend all campus-based programs sponsored for new members?
-Explain. - 7.
-How does the chapter articulate Sigma Nu's anti-hazing heritage and stance to all initiates and candidates? - 8.
+Explain. - 9.
+How does the chapter articulate Sigma Nu's anti-hazing heritage and stance to all initiates and candidates? - 10.
 Provide the number of Candidates inducted and initiated in the previous fall and spring terms.
 Are there any additional factors that should be taken into account that might have affected the chapter's retention rate (e.g. candidates removed for disciplinary reasons)?
-If so, explain. - 9.
+If so, explain. - 11.
 How has the chapter incorporated best practices into its operations in this area?
 Best practices could come from the Best Practices Library, other chapters and organizations, or additional sources.
 If citing from the Best Practices Library, please reference the practice #; for example, Candidate Development #1.

-Supporting Documents for Candidate Development - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so. ☐ Candidate education calendar, including LEAD calendar for previous two academic terms ☐ Candidate retreat agenda and overview ☐ Written candidate education program
+Supporting Documents for Candidate Development - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so.

+- Candidate education calendar, including LEAD calendar for previous two academic terms

+- Candidate retreat agenda and overview

+- Written candidate education program

+- Candidate Development Action Plan